netsec-ethz/rains/rainsd/DESIGN.md

 - `verify(shard) -> assertion or nil`: verify a shard. recursively verify contained assertions which have their own signatures. strip any signatures that did not verify. if no signatures remain, returns nil.
 - `verify(zone) -> assertion or nil`: verify a shard. recursively verify contained shards and assertions which have their own signatures. strip any signatures that did not verify. if no signatures remain, returns nil.
 - `reap()`: remove expired delegations.
 This is probably simply called by a goroutine waiting on a tick channel.

+## Inbox Design

+The inbox's ensures that each section of each incoming message gets handled to completion or expiry.
+It provides a single entry point, `deliver(message, from)`, which unpacks the incoming message, verifies signatures on it and on its sections using the verification engine, then processes it, using either the query() or assert() entry points on the query engine.

+## Switchboard Design

+The switchboard listens for incoming connections from servers or clients, opens connections to servers to which messages need to be sent but for which no active connection is available, and maintains actively opened and passively opened connections to servers and clients on a most-recently-used basis.
+It provides a single entry point, `sendto(message, to)`, which sends a message to a named RAINS server.